-Timor-Leste is, however, not a planned economy but a market economy, admittedly an embryonic one, since subsistence activities dominate in agriculture, but still a market economy.
-The question that then arises is whether market incentives can be employed to make Timorese farmers increase their production and sales and use more and better inputs.
-Some 80 percent of all Timorese are dependent on agriculture for a living, but productivity is low in the sector.
-It only accounts for some 30 percent of the non-oil GDP (World Bank, 2011a, p.
-34).
-Increasing productivity and output in agriculture is one of the most important tasks of economic policy in Timor-Leste, since, as we have already dealt with, in the absence of other alternatives, the agricultural sector in the foreseeable future will have to serve as a 'sink' for the growing labor force.
-As John Conroy (2006, p.
-21) puts it:
+Timor-Leste is, however, not a planned economy but a market economy, although admittedly an embryonic one, since subsistence activities dominate in agriculture.
+The question that then arises is whether market incentives can be used to make Timorese farmers increase their production and sales and use more and better inputs.
+Increasing productivity and output in agriculture is one of the most important tasks of economic policy in Timor-Leste, because, as we have already dealt with, the agricultural sector in the foreseeable future will have to serve as a "sink" for the growing labor force.
+Conroy (2006) argues that the discussion of "private sector development" in Timor-Leste has to take this as its point of departure and suggests that increased demand for either cash crops or food crops may serve to increase agricultural production, notably, production for the market.
+Moreover, as in many other peasant societies, according to Conroy, peasants will not bother to produce for the market unless they can get access to industrial or other consumer goods that they cannot produce themselves.